KilandoChambers/Chess-and-BlackJack/README.md

 computer chooses a random move, implementing both randomness and luck into the chess game.
 If the computer wins, it will continue to play optimally.

+Mobility Function: Most of the components I used to analyze the static position is my computational implementation of chess theory that has already existed.
+My mobility function is slightly different.
+The mobility function is used to analyze how much can a player move on their next turn.
+Current mobility functions typically analyze how pieces can move and how many possible moves each piece can make.
+My mobility function does this but also takes into account the positional value (see the square tables initialized in the Evaluations Class) of each next move!

 Other subcomponents that I would like to edit into my code later:
 1. Allow the player to choose to play as white and black.
 Meaning the minimax algorithm would have to be altered to incorporate the computer as the *minimizer*.